AtharvaBandekar/Gut_Microbiome_Paper_Reproduction/README.md

 [LinkedIn](https://www.linkedin.com/in/atharva-bandekar/)

 ## Declarations
-As I am new to computational biology, I have used AI (Google Gemini) in an assitive capacity to help me understand bioinformatics workflows and various packages required for these workflows.
+As I am new to computational biology, I have used AI (Google Gemini) in an assistive capacity to help me understand bioinformatics workflows and various packages required for these workflows.
 Additioanlly, I also used AI (Google Gemini), to help strcuture the generate markdown code for this README.md file.

 All code execution, problem-solving, and learning was performed by myself, Atharva Bandekar.